Azure/azure-sdk/releases/2021-05/index.md

 ## Release Highlights

 - SDK for JS has released new low level client packages for these services - Azure Purview Scanning, Azure Purview Catalog, Azure Confidential Ledger and Azure Document Translator
 - SDK for JS has released new libraries for the new Azure Web PubSub service, one of them specifically for Express.
-Azure Web PubSub is a new service for real-time messaging using WebSockets and the publish-subscribe pattern
+Azure Web PubSub is a new service for real-time messaging using WebSockets and the publish-subscribe pattern.
 - Azure Communication Phone Numbers SDK for JS released GA for the first time, with version 1.0.0
 - Azure EventGrid SDK for JS has released new GA version.
 It has added new Storage System Events: `Microsoft.PolicyInsights.PolicyStateCreated`, `Microsoft.PolicyInsights.PolicyStateChanged`, `Microsoft.PolicyInsights.PolicyStateDeleted`, `Microsoft.Storage.AsyncOperationInitiated`, `Microsoft.Storage.BlobTierChanged`.
 - Azure Servicebus SDK for JS has released new GA version.
 It has added support for passing `NamedKeyCredential` as the credential type to `ServiceBusClient` and `ServiceBusAdminstrationClient`and for passing `SASCredential` to `ServiceBusClient`.
 It also has a couple of bug fixes.